rkrish00568/krishnenduRoy_RISC_V_SOC_Tapeout-Program_VSD_WEEK3/PART3/README.md

 ![My BabySoC Timing Graph](images/5.png)
 ![My BabySoC Timing Graph](images/4.png)

+# Observation
+The key takeaway is the final result:

+-   Slack (MET): 2.26

+Since the slack is a positive value (2.26 ns), it means the setup timing requirement has been met (MET).
+The data arrives 2.26 ns earlier than it is required to at the destination flip-flop, indicating a good timing margin for this path

 ### **VSDBabySoC PVT Corner Analysis (Post-Synthesis Timing)**
 STA is performed across all PVT corners to validate that the design meets timing requirements.